Search waiting | Matsusada Precision

 Baggage Inspection by X-Ray

-As used in X-rays, X-rays penetrate through objects.
-The transmittance of X-rays varies depending on the density of the object, allowing the inside of the object to be projected.
+X-rays have the ability to penetrate objects.
+Because the degree to which they pass through (transmittance) depends on an object's density, this property allows for the creation of an image of the object's interior.
 Therefore, X-ray inspection equipment can penetrate the contents of luggage without opening it, and detect dangerous objects such as knives, firearms, and plastic explosives.

 Baggage Inspection by X-Ray